With-Fam/Hypersub-Authority/instructions.md

 - Hypersub: A blockchain-based subscription management system.
 - Onchain Subscription: A subscription service managed entirely on the blockchain through smart contracts.
-- Party Protocol: An open protocol for group coordination on Ethereum, providing on-chain functionality for group formation, coordination, and distribution.
+- Party Protocol: An open protocol for group coordination on Ethereum, providing onchain functionality for group formation, coordination, and distribution.
 - Party: A group formed and managed through the Party Protocol, which members can subscribe to using Hypersub.
 - Party Cards: NFTs (ERC721) representing membership in a specific Party.
 Each Party Card has its own amount of voting power.
 - TokenId: A unique identifier for each party subscription token.